smithy-lang/smithy/docs/source-2.0/guides/model-linters.rst

           - Description
         * - words
           - [ ``string`` ]
-          - **Required**.
-A list of words that shape or member names MUST not case-insensitively match.
-Supports only the leading and trailing wildcard character of "*".
+          - A list of words that shape or member names MUST not case-insensitively match.
+Supports a leading and trailing wildcard character of "*".
+            See :ref:`reserved-words-wildcards` for details.
+        * - terms
+          - [ ``string`` ]
+          - A list of search terms that match shape or member names case-insensitively based on word boundaries (for example, the term "access key id" matches "AccessKeyId", "access_key_id", and "accesskeyid").
+See :ref:`reserved-words-boundaries` for details.
         * - selector
           - ``string``
           - Specifies a selector of shapes to validate for this configuration.